 I will now say: “what attempts to kill you can break you” – and you may not feel strong for a long time.
 It is amazing how resilient the human body and spirit can be.
 My injuries were life threatening to the point that the surgical team did not expect me to survive.
 Scary.
-Yet here I am.
+Yet, thanks to an amazing medical team and a bit of luck, here I am.

 Colin suffered devastating fractures in his right arm and left leg requiring several surgeries for fixation and debridement of infection.

 There were a number of factors that were just very, very lucky for us.
-The fact that we were just 10 minutes from one of the major trauma centres in Queensland when we had been traveling in the middle of nowhere previously; or the fact that we were doing less than the speed limit.
+The fact that we were just 10 minutes from one of the major trauma centres in Queensland when we had been traveling in the middle of nowhere previously.
+The fact that we were doing less than the speed limit.
 The fact that there was a Greyhound bus behind us with a dash-cam that recorded the whole thing so there was no question of what happened.

 No, I don’t think I’m a different person than I was one second prior to the crash.
 Same old me – just a new coat of paint – resected bowel, laceration on my left eyelid, staples down the centre of my abdomen, that sort of thing.